Strong Simulation of Linear Optical Processes: Simulating Linear Optical Circuits

 This section will introduce the two classes LO simulation problems summarised in \cref{figSLOSprobs}.
 For each class, we provide concrete examples and typical use-cases.
 Each problem has a proposed solution described in \cref{sec3} and summarised in \cref{fig:SLOSfamily}.

-\paragraph{Problem 1: Full Distribution Simulation} Given an input \sket{s}{m}{n} and an LO-circuit of $m$ modes implementing a unitary matrix $\U:m\times m$, what is the output state \Ua \sket{s}{m}{n}?
-Equivalently, what is the full amplitude distribution $\left \{ \sbra{t}{}{} \Ua \sket{s}{}{}, \sket{t}{}{} \in \F{m}{n} \right \} $?
+\paragraph{Problem 1: Full Amplitude List Simulation} Given an input \sket{s}{m}{n} and an LO-circuit of $m$ modes implementing a unitary matrix $\U:m\times m$, what is the output state \Ua \sket{s}{m}{n}?
+Equivalently, what is the full amplitude list $\left \{ \sbra{t}{}{} \Ua \sket{s}{}{}, \sket{t}{}{} \in \F{m}{n} \right \} $?
 This situation is schematised in \cref{figSLOSprobs1}.

-\paragraph{Example.} For instance, we can consider an LO-circuit of three modes implementing a unitary \U, with an input of two photons $\ket{1,1,0}$.
+\paragraph{Example} For instance, we can consider an LO-circuit of three modes implementing a unitary \U, with an input of two photons $\ket{1,1,0}$.
 In that problem, we would like to compute every output state of \F{3}{2}, meaning we would like to know the output:

 Notice that we can compute each amplitude $\alpha_i$ of an output state $\ket{t}$ by computing the permanent of $\U_{\ket{1,1,0},\ket{t}}$, as defined in \cref{sec2:hardness}.
-To compute $\alpha_3$, we would need to compute $Perm(\U_{\ket{1,1,0},\ket{0,0,2}})$.
+To compute $\alpha_3$, we would need to compute $\mathrm{Perm}(\U_{\ket{1,1,0},\ket{0,0,2}})$.
 By taking the first and second column of \U, $ $and repeating two times the third row to form a $\U_{\ket{1,1,0},\ket{0,0,2}}$, we have:

-\paragraph{Typical Use-cases.} As the full amplitude distribution is a complete description of a LO-circuit and the input can be directly the state right after the photon sources, applications for this problem can be both practical and theoretical.
-One can think of :
+\paragraph{Typical Use-cases} As the full amplitude list is a complete description of an LO-circuit and the input can be directly the state right after the photon sources, applications for this problem can be both practical and theoretical.
+One can think of: